davetang/learning_docker/README.md

 ## Removing the image

 Use `docker rmi` to remove an image.
 You will need to remove any stopped containers first before you can remove an image.
 Use `docker ps -a` to find stopped containers and `docker rm` to remove these containers.

-Let's pull the `busybox` image.
+Let’s pull the `busybox` image.

 ``` bash
 docker pull busybox